 Contents of the starting document

-The contents of the environmental and project information sheet:
+The contents of the form for screening

 Contents of the EIA report